jonathontoon/tweet-tray/README.md

 See [releases](https://github.com/jonathontoon/tweet-tray/releases) for more information.

-## Settings
-Some application settings can be passed via commandline arguments.
-For a full list, run the executable from the commandline with the  `--help` argument.
-- `--proxy` You can configure Tweet Tray to use a HTTP [proxy server](https://en.wikipedia.org/wiki/Proxy_server), by setting the `--proxy` argument.
-This takes a string value of the proxy server address and port, in the form of `--proxy address:port`.
-This also supports [SOCKS5](https://en.wikipedia.org/wiki/SOCKS) by using the `socks5` protocol prefix, eg `--proxy socks5://address:port`.

 ## Report Bugs
 Please create a Github [issue](https://github.com/jonathontoon/tweet-tray/issues) and provide as much information as possible regarding the bug, including images or error codes.
 To make things as uniform as possible please follow the guidelines set out in `ISSUE_TEMPLATE.md`.